Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitch_CSharp.rst

         brickletIndustrialQuadRelay.SetMonoflop(selectionMask, 255, 1500);
     }

-That’s it.
-If we would copy these three steps together in one file and execute it, we would have a working program that can control remote switches using their remote control!
+That's it.
+If we would copy these three steps together in one file and execute it, we would have a working program that can control remote switches using their hacked remote control!

 But the program is not yet robust enough.
-What happens if can’t connect on startup?
-What happens if the enumerate after an auto reconnect doesn’t work?
+What happens if it can't connect on startup?
+What happens if the enumerate after an auto reconnect doesn't work?

 What we need is error handling!